indexed-finance/docs/community/nirn-faq.md

 {We'll fill this one out once the protocol is integrated into our website with some step-by-step instructions: we'll also likely film an Indexed Learn video about this exact topic quite soon.
 Stay tuned!}

+## I Made A Transaction When Depositing, But Nothing Happened?

+It's likely that your transaction approved the ability for the selected Nirn vault to transfer your token, rather than actually transferred it.
+This is a necessary step, and not one we can bundle up into a single action for you.

+The 'fix' is simple: execute the transfer again.

 ## Your List Says That The Asset I Want To Stake Is Supported, But I Don't See A Vault!

 Just because an asset is supported by Nirn doesn't mean that we've spent the gas to create a vault for it: there are a LOT of tokens captured in the dragnet of the protocols that we support.